-If your Highland Village, Texas, home’s heating system is more than around a decade old, you can lower your utility bills, increase the value of your house, and prevent breakdowns by replacing it.
+If your Highland Village, Texas home’s heating system is more than a decade old, you can lower your utility bills, increase the value of your house, and prevent breakdowns by replacing it.
 A new heater is a big investment, but you’ll eventually get your money back and more through energy savings.
 Variable-speed HVAC systems, packaged systems, ductless systems, and heat pumps are some of the most efficient heating options available.

 Variable-Speed HVAC Systems

 A variable-speed heater has a fan that can run at multiple speeds.
 It increases and decreases its rate automatically to keep your home as comfortable as possible.
 You can also make adjustments manually.
 These units spend most of their time running at low speeds.
-They use less energy than other HVAC systems that can only turn on or off, and they prevent unpleasant temperature fluctuations.
+They use less energy than other HVAC systems that can only turn on gor off, and they prevent unpleasant temperature fluctuations.

 They’re much quieter than conventional heaters, so you won’t notice air moving quickly through your ductwork.
 You and your family members also won’t get distracted by frequent clicking sounds from your system coming on or shutting off.
 Since they stay on almost constantly, they can also send more air through your air filter, controlling your humidity better and improving your indoor air quality.
 This helps you get rid of excess moisture, dust, pollen, pet dander, biological growth, and other pollutants.